 This scholarship is an academic scholarship awarded to an outstanding musician, providing up to 100% remission of school tuition fees for the remainder of schooling.
 Selected candidates are invited to audition.
 This scholarship is awarded to a player of an orchestral instrument (not piano) with a high pass in AMEB exam or equivalent as follows:

-- Strings: violin, viola or cello (Grade V) ; double bass (Grade III)
+- Strings: violin, viola or cello (Grade VI) ; double bass (Grade III)

-- Brass/Woodwind: bassoon, oboe, French horn, tuba – one or two years prior school tuition
+- Brass/Woodwind: bassoon, oboe, French horn, tuba – two years' prior school tuition

-- All other brass or woodwind instruments – Grade III
+- All other brass or woodwind instruments – Grade IV

 Mollie and Nancy Douglas Scholarship

 This is a needs based academic scholarship, providing up to 100% remission of school tuition fees for the remainder of schooling.
-This biennial scholarship will be next assessed for girls in Year 5 in October 2018 for a Year 7 2020 start
+This biennial scholarship will next be assessed for girls wishing to commence in Year 7 2022.

 Indigenous students from rural and remote locations may apply for Year 7 boarding scholarships.
 These scholarships are provided in partnership with the Yalari organisation.
-Indigenous scholarships are needs based scholarships providing up 100% remission of school tuition fees and up to 100% remission of boarding fees for the remainder of schooling.
-Applications close in May the year before entry.
+Indigenous scholarships are needs based scholarships providing up 100% remission of school tuition fees and up to 100% remission of boarding school fees for the remainder of schooling.
+Applications close on 30 April the year the student is in Year 6.

 Year 7-11 scholarships